hpyhacking/peatio/docs/plugins.md

 Default Dockerfile has two stages.
 First stage is base image build and second is installation plugins into base image.

+Note that building image from scratch takes much more time.
+If you didn't changes in Peatio code use [Dockerfile.plugin](#using-dockerfileplugin).

 * To build base image run `docker build --target base --tag peatio:base .`

 * To build image with plugins from scratch run `docker build --tag peatio:custom .`

 ### Using Dockerfile.plugin